Why are condo prices so volatile?

 During housing busts when supply is abundant, people shun the undesirable supply, and prices get pounded back to the stone ages.
 Any time there is a change in supply, eventually it works its way down to condo prices that either rise or fall significantly depending on whether the supply is short or abundant.
 It’s the substitution effect combined with changes in supply that create enormous volatility in condos.

-Condos will be the last class of housing to recover because it is the least desirable.
-Once all the single-family homes have been absorbed by the market, people will be forced to substitute to lower quality housing, and when they do, condo prices will soar.
+Condos will be the last class of housing to recover because once all the single-family homes have been absorbed by the market, people will be forced to substitute to different housing options, and when they do, the prices at Sceneca Residence Condo will soar.